 While sustaining innovations for products and services continue to move the company upstream in the value chain, this is not the type of innovation that most business leaders define as most desirable within their organizations once the company reaches maturity and growth of existing products and services starts to falter.
 In fact, sustaining innovations become less valued by a greater percentage of the company’s customers in comparison to the price.
 I don’t believe these sustaining innovations are what PJ Chan is espousing in her article.
 Instead, she and the leaders of companies experiencing declines in growth in the maturity stage want new growth from new innovative products and services.
 And this is exactly what is so difficult for these mature companies to produce.
 Christensen calls this the “innovator’s dilemma”.

-Therefore, when you find that your organization is in need of a new culture of innovation make sure you have not only defined what that looks like, as PJ Chan has, but don’t forget to evaluate the dispositions, personalities, and strengths of the individuals who will lead those innovation changes.
-Because if you don’t have the right people in place then the creation of the new innovative environment will likely not be achieved.
+Therefore, when you find that your organization needs a new culture of innovation make sure you have not only defined what that looks like, as PJ Chan has, but don’t forget to evaluate the dispositions, personalities, and strengths of the individuals who will lead those innovation changes.
+Because if you don’t have the right people in place then the creation of the new innovative environment will not be achieved.